 Near the top of my list are wet wipes of some kind.
 I use Wet Ones.
 Keep a small packet of these on you, as you never know what you may need ‘em for.
 In my experience, the club and especially the booth can get very hot, and at some point you will start to break into a sweat while playing.
 Wet wipes will keep you fresh and clean with a quick wipe down between songs.
 You also might pack a towel or two, especially in summertime.

 Airborne.
 Yep, Airborne.
 You’re in a hot venue full of hundreds, if not thousands of people.
-That means an unusual amount of germs floating around in theshutterstock_170336117 air, not to mention the various people coming up to request songs who are in your face.
+That means an unusual amount of germs floating around in the air, not to mention the various people coming up to request songs who are in your face.
 Boost your immune system.

 Speaking of being in people’s faces, you should keep gum or breath mints on you.
 Just because the patrons have cigarette & alcohol breath doesn’t mean you should too.